-The Functional Examiner also noted that the paper ballots will allow statistical recounts as required by Sections 1117-A, 25 P.S. § 3031.17.
+The Functional Examiner also noted that the paper ballots will allow statistical recounts as required by Section 1117-A, 25 P.S. § 3031.17.

-EVS 6021 was certified by EAC on November 12, 2018, and hence compiles with Section 1105-A(a) of the Election Code, 25 P.S.§ 3031.5(a), which requires that a voting system must be examined and approved by a federally recognized independent testing authority (ITA), or VSTL as such authorities are now called.
+EVS 6030 was certified by the EAC on July 27, 2020, and hence complies with Section 1105-A(a) of the Election Code, 25 P.S.§ 3031.5(a), which requires that a voting system must be examined and approved by a federally recognized independent testing authority (ITA), or VSTL as such authorities are now called.
 The final EAC certification scope is added to this report as Attachment A.